 Columbus Jewish day school offers extra-curricular activities that nourish the body, mind, and soul of the student.
 Some of these activities take place during the school day; others take place after school from 3:30-4:30.

 Examples of current extra-curricular offerings:

-- Giving Garden – led by Carol Cohen and Ali Greenland, Giving Garden harvests and donates thousands of pounds of produce from the CJDS gardens and brings them to low-income elderly adults living in the Towers at Wexner Heritage Village.
+Giving Garden – led by Rabbi Iah Pillsbury, Giving Garden harvests and donates thousands of pounds of produce from the CJDS gardens and brings them to low-income elderly adults living in the Towers at Wexner Heritage Village.

 Shir Shirim – (translates as "singers of songs") the CJDS Choir, directed by Angelo Dunlap, prepares for performances at CJDS celebrations and in the broader Columbus community.

 Ketzev – (translates as "rhythm") the CJDS Israeli Dance club is led by Katie Feldstein and Rachel Arcus-Goldberg.
 The group learns Israeli Dances for fun and performance.

 Lego Robotics – this after-school group teaches kids the basics of engineering and coding through the use of Legos and the Lego robotics curriculum.
 The group is led by Jeremy Arcus-Goldberg.

 Chess Club – offered seasonally, the group is taught the basics of chess so that members can play and expand their strategic abilities.